phuonganhniie/venice-parking-garage/README.md

 - `main.py`: This module serves as the entry point for the project.
 It reads the input data, processes it, performs analysis, calculates recommendations, and displays the results.

 ## Testing
-Unit tests are provided for `analysis.py` and `recommendations.py`.
+Unit tests are provided for `analysis.py` , `data_processing.py` and `recommendations.py`.
 To run the tests, execute the following commands:
 ```
 python -m unittest tests/test_analysis.py
+python -m unittest tests/test_data_processing.py
 python -m unittest tests/test_recommendations.py
 ```

-## License
-This project is licensed under the [MIT License](LICENSE).